-In the new comedy Instant Family, out Nov.
-16, a married couple decide to adopt a teenager from foster care and find out that she has two younger siblings who they would also need to take in.
+In the comedy Instant Family, a married couple decides to adopt a teenager from foster care and find out that she has two younger siblings who they would also need to take in.
 They go through with it, hijinks ensue, they all grow to love each other.
 It's a sweet premise, and Instant Family is actually based on a true story — or "inspired by a true family," as the trailer puts it.

 The movie is based on director and co-writer Sean Anders' real story of adopting three children out of the foster care system with his wife, Beth.
 In the movie, Mark Wahlberg's character, Pete, jokes that he and his wife, Ellie (Rose Byrne), should adopt an older child, because it'll be like they had a kid sooner.
 This part was based specifically on a conversation Anders and Beth once had.